MarisaKirisame/DefComBlog/Calculator.md

       }
     }

 Note that I had override equals for all the Expr.
 I wont show them because they are not interesting, but you can see them in the code.
+Are we done?
+If we think about it, if left and right are both Lit, we can do our simplification by adding them up.

+    if (left instanceof Lit && right instanceof Lit) {
+      return mkLit(((Lit) left).val + ((Lit) right).val);
+    }

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAwMjQzMDk2Nyw3MjYxMTA4MzYsMTc1Nj
-YzNzIyOSwtNjk4Mzg4NTIsMzIyMDIwNzMyLC0xMTM1Mzc1NDc5
-LDg0MDc0OTMxNywtNDUzMzQwODg3LDE5NDUwNDMzODcsMzM0Nz
-M2NTk1LC0yMDUzMDkzMTYyLC0xMTA0NTM0NjkzLC0xODg0OTkw
-MTMzLC0xNTI2OTUyNDQ4LDU1NTk4ODY3MSwtNjYxNDcyMjM5XX
-0=
+eyJoaXN0b3J5IjpbLTE0NTEyODE1MzMsNzI2MTEwODM2LDE3NT
+Y2MzcyMjksLTY5ODM4ODUyLDMyMjAyMDczMiwtMTEzNTM3NTQ3
+OSw4NDA3NDkzMTcsLTQ1MzM0MDg4NywxOTQ1MDQzMzg3LDMzND
+czNjU5NSwtMjA1MzA5MzE2MiwtMTEwNDUzNDY5MywtMTg4NDk5
+MDEzMywtMTUyNjk1MjQ0OCw1NTU5ODg2NzEsLTY2MTQ3MjIzOV
+19
 -->